pietermonsieurs/leishmania_snsseq/README.md

 ## New data

 ### Input data
 New input data have been generated.
-More explanation on the biological background of the different samples can be found in the mail of Slavica on Jan 4th 17:09.
+More explanation on the biological background of the different samples can be found in the mail of Slavica on Jan 4th 17:09 (docx file also stored in the "docs" directory of the project directory).
+The first sample is always the real sample, the second sample is the control (e.g. 1 = sample, 2=background).
 In summary:
 * samples 9 until 14: SNS-seq for Procylic forms, i.e. three replicates each with their background
 * samples 15 until 20: SNS-seq for bloodstream forms, i.e. three replicates each with their background
 * samples 1 until 8: replication of previous experiment of Akila, with Mlp1 gene knock-out (with background + control without knock-out and it corresponding background)